Probing pre-BBN era with Scale Invariant FIMP: Model Set-up

+for $v_s\gg v_h$.
+In tree-level, the field $h_2$ being along the flat direction, is massless\footnote{This field with vanishing zeroth-order mass, is dubbed as ``scalon"~\cite{Gildener:1976ih}.}.
+This acquires a radiative mass along the flat direction à la Coleman-Weinberg~\cite{PhysRevD.7.1888}, and becomes a pesudo-Nambu-Goldstone boson (pNGB) at quantum level.
+The field $h_1$, on the other hand, is perpendicular to the flat direction which we identify as the SM-like Higgs, observed at the LHC with a mass of $m_{h_1}=125$ GeV~\cite{Mohamadnejad:2019vzg}.

-The scale invariance of the theory gives rise to massless scalar field in the classical level.
+As mentioned above, the scale invariance of the theory gives rise to massless scalar field in the classical level.
 One loop correction then breaks the scale invariance giving mass to the massless eigenstate $h_2$.
 Following~\cite{Gildener:1976ih}, the 1-loop effective potential can be written as~\cite{Foot:2007as, Foot:2007iy,Farzinnia:2013pga,YaserAyazi:2019caf,Mohamadnejad:2019vzg, Kannike:2020ppf}

 with $\alpha,\beta$ as dimensionless constants defined as